CharleyShattuck/TinyMod6/README.md

 ```
 and , is defined to compile a 16 bit word into the next location in that space.
 All the rest of the high level Forth has , at the bottom.

 Save is run at the end to make a file called memory.h which, when compiled in Arduino, creates an array.
+This array is the high level Forth code memory visible to the Forth programmer.